arnaudbos/i-rant/content/loom-part-3-async.md

 The signatures are like the synchronous ones, except for the extra `CompletionHandler<Connection.Available>` handler.
-But instead of making the request we `schedule` it to the `boundedServiceExecutor`.
+But instead of making the request, we `schedule` it to the `boundedServiceExecutor`.

 _boundedServiceExecutor_ is an instance of `ScheduledThreadPoolExecutor`.